-PHP has several configuration directives to control session handling process like session upload and URL rewriting.
+PHP has several configuration directives to control session handling processes like session upload and URL rewriting.
 These are set with PHP configuration file php.ini.
-To know the values that are set we can use phpinfo() function.
-For example I get the following.
+To know the values that are set we can use the phpinfo() function.
+For example, I get the following.

 In this PHP tutorial, we are going to see about few important session configuration directives and their possible values.